 - Assistance in gaining equal access to services that individuals with disabilities are entitled to receive.

-- Counseling for persons with disabilities by person with disabilities.
+- Peer Support for persons with disabilities by persons with disabilities.

 - Independent Living Skills Training